 The integrated microphone's recording quality is disappointing.
 Your voice sounds dark, muffled, and lacking in detail.

-The microphone has good noise handling.
-It can separate your voice from background noise but it struggles a bit more in louder environments.
-You should be heard clearly if you're speaking in more quiet environments though.
+The microphone has okay noise handling.
+The mic has some difficulty separating your voice from moderate background noise.
+You should be heard clearly if you're speaking in more quiet environments, though.

 The JLab Audio JBuds Air's battery performance is decent.
 With their ANC on, they last over eight hours on a single charge.
 Their carrying case also offers three additional charges and they charge in just under an hour and a half.
 They also have an auto-off timer to help conserve battery life.